lambdamikel/picoram2090/README.md

-Even though the Pico sees all activity on the 10bit "address bus" and 4bit "data bus" (bus in double quotes here because these "buses" are really just TMS1600 GPIO lines, and the CE signal of the 2114 is not utilized!) it is *not* straight-forward to distinguish true SRAM accesses for fetching the current instruction from "involuntarily" ones that happen as a side effect of driving the 7segment LED display
+Even though the Pico sees all activity on the 10bit "address bus" and 4bit "data bus" (bus in double quotes here because these "buses" are really just TMS1600 GPIO lines, and the CS signal of the 2114 is not utilized!) it is *not* straight-forward to distinguish true SRAM accesses for fetching the current instruction from "involuntarily" ones that happen as a side effect of driving the 7segment LED display